San Francisco Emergency Dentist

 - Root canal – While some infections require the tooth be removed, a root canal saves the existing tooth while removing the infected “pulp.”
 The pulp is the inside of the tooth that is made up of nerves and blood vessels.

 - Pain when biting or chewing – Another common emergency call we get is for general pain when the patient is biting, chewing, or even drinking something hot or cold.
-For an emergency dentist, San Francisco patients calling about pain in their teeth is never a good sign.
+For an emergency dentist, San Francisco and Embarcadero patients calling about pain in their teeth is never a good sign.
 It usually means that there is an infection or the tooth is cracked.
 Either of these issues can lead to more serious complications which is why we try to get them taken care of as soon as possible.

 What to Do When You Lose a Tooth